devdeliw/automated_task_scheduling/README.md

    - Within the `tell_iterm` method, the `string` variable contains a script for running the program in `iTerm2`; you may need to change this to fit your own terminal if you do not use `iTerm2`.
    - **EMAIL SUPPORT**: Within the `run_reminder()` method, change your **gmail** username and password to your google account.
 If you enabled 2FA on your gmail account, you have to generate an *application-specific password* for your gmail account first.
 You would then use this password instead for the `password` variable.
 Afterwards, change the `subject` and `body` variables accordingly.

 That completes the installation!

+---

+## Limitations

+Currently, when talking back to the program, your transcribed audio has to be in the form `*<task name> from <start_time> pm/am or p.m./a.m. to <end_time> pm/am or p.m./a.m.*`

+You have to input your tasks every day.
+This does not have multi-day support.
+Every morning when the program starts, you input your tasks for that day only.
+Although I like this aspect as it semi-forces me to wake up.

 Thanks for checking this project out.